hunterjackson/docs/source/elastic.rst

 1. Auto index creation at start up.
 2. :ref:`The KCQL routing querying <kcql>` - Topic to index mapping and Field selection.
 3. Auto mapping of the Kafka topic schema to the index.
+4. Tagging indexes with a document type.
+5. Adding index name suffixes with a data pattern.
+6. Upsert and insert records.

 Prerequisites
 -------------